rahulvemula/minesweeper-react-redux/README.md

 Find the live version of the app [here](https://rahulvemula.github.io/minesweeper-react-redux/)

+## Features
+- Neumorphic UI
+- Dark mode
+- Works offline
+- Installable on mobile.
+Hit ok on "Add to home" pop-up on your mobile and voila!

 ## Learnings
 - React (using hooks in functional components)
 - Redux (using the redux store, actions and reducers)